qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Instruction `memory.grow` can grow a linear memory.
 However, there is no way to shrink the linear memory.

 Wasm applications (that doesn't use Wasm GC) implements their own allocator in Wasm code.
-The memory regions freed in that allocator can be used in future allocation.
+The memory regions freed in that allocator can be reused by the Wasm application.
 However, the **freed memory resources cannot be returned back to OS**.

 Mobile platforms (iOS, Android, etc.) often kill background process that has large memory usage, so not returning memory to OS is an important issue.
 See also: [Wasm needs a better memory management story](https://github.com/WebAssembly/design/issues/1397).